edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_10.md

 - Tasks:
     - Overall layout, all physical cabling is in place.
 R2 and R3 are inaccessible.
 Config OSPF routing for the network and ensure R1 has joined area 0 WITHOUT using network statements!
     - Task 1:
-        - Configure OSPF on R1 iwth process ID and router ID only as the following...
+        - Need to configure OSPF on R1 iwth process ID and router ID only as the following...
             - Using process ID 33
             - Use e0/1 IP as the router ID